 Give students time to read Sample Question 4.
+When students are ready,

 [SAY] Sample Question 4 is a matching table question.
 For this type of question you will need to complete a table with the correct answers.
 The correct answers for Sample Question 4 are as follows: